Team-5-Cyan-Camel/Flatmates/README.md

 # Flatmates

-A flat management system to allow flatmates to manage costs, communicate and manage tasks/chores
+A flat management system to allow flatmates to manage communicate and manage tasks/chores between each other.

 # Set Up